Aliases for MDC1 Gene

 GeneCards Summary for MDC1 Gene

 MDC1 (Mediator Of DNA Damage Checkpoint 1) is a Protein Coding gene.
-Diseases associated with MDC1 include Nijmegen Breakage Syndrome.
-Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
+Diseases associated with MDC1 include Nijmegen Breakage Syndrome and Riddle Syndrome.
+Among its related pathways are Metabolism of proteins and DNA Double-Strand Break Repair.
 Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and FHA domain binding.
 An important paralog of this gene is PAXIP1.

 UniProtKB/Swiss-Prot Summary for MDC1 Gene

 Required for checkpoint mediated cell cycle arrest in response to DNA damage within both the S phase and G2/M phases of the cell cycle.
 May serve as a scaffold for the recruitment of DNA repair and signal transduction proteins to discrete foci of DNA damage marked by 'Ser-139' phosphorylation of histone H2AFX.
 Also required for downstream events subsequent to the recruitment of these proteins.
 These include phosphorylation and activation of the ATM, CHEK1 and CHEK2 kinases, and stabilization of TP53 and apoptosis.
 ATM and CHEK2 may also be activated independently by a parallel pathway mediated by TP53BP1.